Code-dot-mil/code.mil/FAQ.md

 We are using the [Developer Certificate of Origin](https://developercertificate.org) process.
 The DCO is a legally binding statement asserting that you are the creator of your contribution, or that you otherwise have the authority to distribute the contribution, and that you are intentionally making the contribution available under the license associated with the project.
 The intent is to use widely adopted open source and free software licenses.

-We considered other mechanisms, such as a Contributor Licensing Agreement or copyright assignment, but chose DCO because it reuses the license associated with the project rather than crafting new licensing language, is not administratively burdensome to implement, and is commonly used in the developer community.
+We considered other mechanisms, such as a Contributor Licensing Agreement or copyright assignment, but chose DCO because it reuses the license associated with the project rather than crafting new licensing language; is not administratively burdensome to implement; and is commonly used in the developer community.

 ##What is the liability of a contributor?